-Lake Louise's only accommodation is the Fairmont Chateau Lake Louise, a luxury hotel nestled in the mountains and overlooking the lake.
+Lake Louise's premiere accommodation is the Fairmont Chateau Lake Louise, a luxury hotel nestled in the mountains and overlooking the lake.
 With 539 rooms, it is a large complex offering a variety of accommodations from single rooms to suites.
 As well, there is an indoor aquatic pool and a comprehensive spa.

 Alternatively, many folks stay in the town of Banff -- see above for accommodation there.

 Besides the incredible ski slopes, Lake Louise Resort offers snowshoeing, guided snowshoeing, ice skating, and wildlife interpretation sessions.